iwantmyname/blog/src/2015/10/standing-desks-are-for-overachievers.md

 >
 > The new Altwork Station, designed by aerospace engineers, has a standing and sitting position.
 But it also reclines fully into a "zero g" position—basically as comfortable as being in bed—with a monitor, laptop, and mouse floating the proper distance away above you.

 Out with your standing desk.
 Out with your upright chair.
 Out with your yoga ball.
-If you want to maximize my workplace happiness, I'd like to roll out of real bed and into my work bed.
+If you want to maximize my workplace happiness, I'd like to roll out of my real bed and into a work bed.
 (To be fair, I already do 75% of my work in a giant beanbag.)